Capital District (New York): Demographics

-The Capital District is New York's most affluent metro area outside the New York City metropolitan area.
-Median household income was roughly $86,787 in 1999 and its educational attainment profile, with 28 percent of adults having a college degree, is slightly above state average and well-above the national average.
+The Capital District is one of New York's most affluent metro areas in Upstate New York.
+Median household income was roughly $76,000 in 2022 and its educational attainment profile, with 40 percent of adults 25+ having a college degree, is at the state average and above the national average.

-Metropolitan and micropolitan statistical areas
+Metropolitan Statistical Area

-The Albany-Schenectady-Troy NY Metropolitan Statistical Area (MSA) is defined by the United States Office of Management and Budget.
+The Albany–Schenectady–Troy NY Metropolitan Statistical Area (MSA) is defined by the United States Office of Management and Budget.
 The MSA includes Albany, Rensselaer, Saratoga, Schenectady, and Schoharie counties; this area makes up a large portion of the Capital District.
-As of the 2020 census, the Albany-Schenectady-Troy MSA had a population of 899,262.
+As of the 2020 census, the Albany–Schenectady–Troy MSA had a population of 899,262.

 Combined Statistical Area

-The Albany-Schenectady NY Combined Statistical Area (CSA) includes 10 of the 11 counties in the Capital District (excluding only Greene County).
-The Albany-Schenectady-Troy NY Metropolitan Statistical Area (MSA) combines with the Glens Falls MSA (consisting of Warren and Washington counties) and three Micropolitan Statistical Areas to make up the Albany-Schenectady NY Combined Statistical Area (CSA).
+The Albany–Schenectady NY Combined Statistical Area (CSA) includes 10 of the 11 counties in the Times Union definition of the Capital District (excluding only Greene County).
+The Albany–Schenectady–Troy NY Metropolitan Statistical Area (MSA) combines with the Glens Falls MSA (consisting of Warren and Washington counties) and three Micropolitan Statistical Areas to make up the Albany–Schenectady NY Combined Statistical Area (CSA).
 The three Micropolitan Statistical Areas within the CSA are the Gloversville (μSA) (formed in 1990), which consists of Fulton County; the Amsterdam μSA (also formed in 1990), which consists of Montgomery County; and the Hudson μSA (also formed in 1990), which consists of Columbia County.

-As of the 2020 U.S. census, the Albany-Schenectady NY Combined Statistical Area had a population of 1,190,727.
+As of the 2020 U.S. census, the Albany–Schenectady NY Combined Statistical Area had a population of 1,190,727.
 Adding the 2020 population of Greene County (47,931) to the population of the CSA (1,190,727) yields a total 2020 Capital District population of 1,238,658.

 Congressional representation

 The Capital District contains portions of three congressional districts: New York's 19th, 20th, and 21st congressional districts.
-As of 2019, those three districts are represented by Antonio Delgado (D) (19th district), Paul Tonko (D) (20th district) and Elise Stefanik (R) (21st district), respectively.
+As of 2023, those three districts are represented by Josh Riley (D) (19th district), Paul 'Taxin'Tonko (D) (20th district) and Elise Stefanik (R) (21st district), respectively.

 Education

 School districts

 In Albany, Rensselaer, Saratoga, and Schenectady counties there are 54 public school districts, each of which is under the umbrella of one of four Boards of Cooperative Educational Services (BOCES) in the area: Capital Region BOCES, Questar III (Rensselaer-Columbia-Greene BOCES), Washington-Saratoga-Warren-Hamilton-Essex BOCES, or Hamilton-Fulton-Montgomery BOCES.
 Some of these districts cross county borders since school district boundaries are independent of town and county borders.
 The smallest district by student enrollment is North Greenbush Common School District, with 20 students in 2006 and the largest school district is Shenendehowa Central School District, with 9,745 students in the end of the 2008 school year.
-According to Niche.com and U.S. News & World Report, Shaker High School in Latham, Niskayuna Central High School in Schenectady and Bethlehem Central Senior High School in Delmar are the highest ranked public high schools in the Capital District.
+According to Niche.com and U.S. News & World Report, Shaker High School in Latham, Niskayuna Central High School in Niskayuna, Columbia High School in East Greenbush, and Bethlehem Central Senior High School in Delmar are the highest ranked public high schools in the Capital District.